-The population standard deviation is unknown so this is a t-test, and the proper formula is: $t_c = \frac{X-\mu_0}{\sigma/\sqrt{n}}$
+The sample size is less than 30 and we do not know the population standard deviation so this is a t-test. and the proper formula is: $t_c = \frac{\overline{X} - \mu_0}{\sigma/\sqrt{n}}$

-$\mu_0=16.43$ comes from H_0 and not the data. $\overline{X}=16.~s=0.8$, and n=15.
+$\mu_0=16.43$ comes from $H_0$ and not the data. $\overline{X}=16$ . s=0.8 , and n=15 .

 Our step 2, setting the level of significance, has already been determined by the problem, .05 for a 95 % significance level.
 It is worth thinking about the meaning of this choice.
 The Type I error is to conclude that Jeffrey swims the 25-yard freestyle, on average, in less than 16.43 seconds when, in fact, he actually swims the 25-yard freestyle, on average, in 16.43 seconds.
 (Reject the null hypothesis when the null hypothesis is true.)
-For this case, the only concern with a Type I error would seem to be that Jeffrey's dad may fail to bet on his son's victory because he does not have appropriate confidence in the effect of the goggles.
+For this case the only concern with a Type I error would seem to be that Jeffery's dad may fail to bet on his son's victory because he does not have appropriate confidence in the effect of the goggles.

 To find the critical value we need to select the appropriate test statistic.
 We have concluded that this is a t-test on the basis of the sample size and that we are interested in a population mean.
 We can now draw the graph of the t-distribution and mark the critical value.
-For this problem, the degree of freedom is n - 1, or 14.
+For this problem the degrees of freedom are n-1, or 14.
 Looking up 14 degrees of freedom at the 0.05 column of the t-table we find 1.761.
 This is the critical value and we can put this on our graph.

 Step 3 is the calculation of the test statistic using the formula we have selected.
-We find that the calculated test statistic is -2.08, meaning that the sample mean is 2.08 standard deviations away from the hypothesized mean of 16.43.
+We find that the calculated test statistic is 2.08, meaning that the sample mean is 2.08 standard deviations away from the hypothesized mean of 16.43.